-Keywords: college admissions, contextual achievement, field experiment, holistic admissions, low-income students
+College admissions; contextual achievement; field experiment; holistic admissions; low-income students

-Access to quality high school education is highly stratified in American high schools (Engberg & Wolniak, 2010).
-Although there has been substantial growth in recent years, lowincome students still have reduced access to the most rigorous high school curricula, such as Advanced Placement and International Baccalaureate (Kolluri, 2018; Perna, et al., 2014; Rodriguez & McGuire, 2019).
-Many states have provided substantial incentives to increase access to rigorous coursework, yet enormous differences among high schools by socioeconomic status remain (Conger, et al., 2009; Jeong, 2009; Klugman, 2013).
-Rigorous high school curricula are only one element of high schools that are privileged by admissions officers.
-Lowincome students and students of color are also disadvantaged in their access to test score taking and preparation (Goodman, Gurantz, & Smith, 2018; Park & Becks, 2015), early admissions (Avery & Levin, 2010), legacy preferences (Card, 2017; Espenshade, Chung, & Walling, 2004; Hurwitz, 2011), extracurricular activities (Weininger, Lareau, & Conley, 2015; Weis, Cipollone, & Jenkins, 2014) - nearly every element of the holistic review process (Bastedo, 2016).
-These effects are exacerbated by racial, ethnic, and socioeconomic segregation of high school enrollments created by discriminatory federal, state, and local housing policies (Reardon & Bischoff, 2011), and overreliance on feeder high schools that are disproportionately wealthy and white (Han, Jaquette, & Salazar, 2019; Wolniak & Engberg, 2007).
+Access to high-quality education is highly stratified across American high schools.
+Although there has been substantial progress in recent years, low-income students still have reduced access to the most rigorous high school curricula, such as Advanced Placement and International Baccalaureate (Bastedo et al., 2016; Kolluri, 2018; Perna et al., 2015; Rodriguez & McGuire, 2019).
+Many states have provided substantial incentives to increase access to rigorous coursework, yet enormous differences among high schools by socio-economic status remain (Conger et al., 2009; Jeong, 2009; Klugman, 2013).
+Rigorous high school curricula comprise only one element of high schools that are privileged by admissions officers.
+Underrepresented students are disadvantaged through other elements of the college application process, including early admissions (Avery & Levin, 2010), legacy preferences (Card, 2017; Espenshade et al., 2004; Hurwitz, 2011), extracurricular activities (Weininger et al., 2015; Weis et al., 2014) - nearly every element of the holistic review process (Bastedo, 2016).
+These effects are exacerbated by racial, ethnic, and socioeconomic segregation of high school enrollments created by discriminatory federal, state, and local housing policies (Reardon & Bischoff, 2011), and overreliance on feeder high schools that are disproportionately wealthy and white (Salazar et al., 2021; Wolniak & Engberg, 2007).

 A highly stratified and segregated high school system is a difficult context to create fair college admissions practices.
-To adapt to this system, admissions officers have adopted a holistic philosophy of college admission, where the credentials presented are evaluated in the context of the opportunities available in the applicant's family and high school (Bastedo, Bowman, Glasener, & Kelly, 2018; Gaertner & Hart, 2013; Lucido, 2015).
-Despite these practices, college enrollments remain highly stratified as well, with less than 5% of students at highly selective colleges coming from low-income backgrounds (Bastedo & Jaquette, 2011; Chetty, Friedman, Saez, Turner, & Yagan, 2017) and a similar lack of progress has been made in the enrollment of students of color (Posselt, Bielby, Jaquette, & Bastedo, 2012; Saenz, Oseguera, & Hurtado, 2007).
-Low-income applicants are also more likely than wealthier students to undermatch, enrolling in a less-resourced college than would be predicted by their credentials (Black, Cortes, & Lincove, 2015; Roderick, Coca, & Nagaoka, 2011; Smith, Pender, & Howell, 2013).
-This is a source of significant public frustration both among government officials (Obama Administration, 2012) and in the media (Leonhardt, 2017).
+To adapt to this system, admissions officers have adopted a holistic philosophy of college admission, where the credentials presented are evaluated in the context of the opportunities available in the applicant's family and high school (Bastedo et al., 2018; Gaertner & Hart, 2013; Lucido, 2015).
+Despite these practices, college enrollments remain highly stratified as well, with less than 5% of students at highly selective colleges coming from low-income backgrounds (Bastedo & Jaquette, 2011; Chetty et al., 2020) and a similar lack of progress has been made in the enrollment of students of color (Posselt et al., 2012; Saenz et al., 2007).
+Low-income applicants are also more likely than wealthier students to undermatch, enrolling in a less-resourced college than would be predicted by their credentials (Black et al., 2015; Roderick et al., 2011; Smith et al., 2013).
+This is a source of significant public frustration both among government officials and in the media (Leonhardt, 2017).

-One avenue for exploring this lack of progress is examining holistic admissions practices directly, through experimental research with participating admissions officers.
-Recent work demonstrates, for example, that admissions officers' evaluations are strongly impacted by the quality of contextual information provided to them.
-When 311 admissions officers participated in a randomly-controlled experimental simulation, those who had more detailed information on high school contexts were 26-28% more likely to admit a low-income student (Bastedo & Bowman, 2017).
-Admissions officers who espoused a holistic view of admissions practices were disproportionately likely to admit the low-income student (Bastedo, Bowman, Glasener, & Kelly, 2018), and those who worked at their alma mater were significantly less likely to do so (Bowman & Bastedo, 2018).
+One avenue for exploring this lack of progress is examining holistic admissions practices directly, through experimental research with admissions officers.
+Recent work demonstrates that admissions officers' evaluations are strongly impacted by the quality of contextual information provided to them.
+When 311 admissions officers participated in a randomly controlled experimental simulation, those who had more detailed information on high school contexts were 26-28% more likely to admit a low-income student (Bastedo & Bowman, 2017).
+Admissions officers who espoused a holistic view of admissions practices were disproportionately likely to admit a lowincome student (Bastedo et al., 2018), and those who worked at their alma mater were significantly less likely to do so (Bowman & Bastedo, 2018).

-This research provided initial insights into the admissions decision-making process, but a significant limitation was the use of simulated applications.
-It remains unknown whether the results in the experimental simulation would hold in real-world contexts with applications drawn from an admissions officer's own university.
-In a simulation, admissions officers do not have to live with the consequences of their decisions, and they only read a few applications.
-During reading season, an admissions officer often reads hundreds of files per week (Bowman & Bastedo, 2018).
-There are many ways in which files vary among students and high schools, so a larger study using recent applications would provide a stronger foundation for understanding the impact of contextual information on admissions decision making.
+This research provided initial insights into the admissions decision-making process, but a significant limitation was the use of simulated applications that were artificially constructed by the researchers.
+It remains unknown whether the results in an experimental simulation would hold in real-world contexts with applications drawn from an admissions officer's own university.
+There are many ways in which admissions files vary among students and high schools, so a larger study using recent real-world applications would provide a stronger foundation for understanding the impact of contextual information on admissions decision making using real applications.